 Now let's move on to SASB reporting requirements.

-Before they can report the right data, companies need to know what should to be reported and how to monitor it.
+Before they can report the right data, companies need to know what should be reported and how to monitor it.
 Take greenhouse gases as an example.
 If companies are reporting on their emissions, they need to know how to measure emissions so they can report accurate data.

-Thus, the first step in SASB reporting is to review the standard for your specific industry.
+Thus, the first step in SASB reporting is to review the Standard for your specific industry.
 Not everything within the standard may be relevant to your business, so take robust notes on everything that does apply to your business.

 Next, think about the most appropriate data collection methods.
-Using greenhouse gas again as an example, reflect on what activities contribute to greenhouse gas, such as business operation and facilities or employee travel and commuting.
+Using greenhouse gas again as an example, reflects on what activities contribute to greenhouse gas, such as business operation and facilities or employee travel and commuting.
 Then, determine the best way to measure them and begin to collect data.

 When it's time to report, aggregate the data and report in the requested framework.
 Reported data is then presented to investors who can factor it into account when making investment decisions.